schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Melodic Anomaly

-A tailor appears at a anteroom.
+A tailor appears at an anteroom.

 ## Heralded Examination